(c) Degam

 During the lessons, students explored key aspects of digital citizenship, including responsible online behavior, critical thinking, digital identity, and the recognition of hate speech and disinformation.
 They learned how to maintain a healthy balance in digital media use, protect their privacy, and identify reliable sources of information.
 The lessons also fostered empathy, respect for diversity, and the confidence to engage in digital spaces thoughtfully and safely.

-The initiative also engaged over 200 teachers and more than 200 parents through expert–led workshops and training sessions, which highlighted the impact of digital world on children and teens, digital safety, responsibility and community cohesion.
+The initiative also engaged over 200 teachers and more than 200 parents through expert–led workshops and training sessions, which highlighted the impact of digital world on children and teens, digital safety and responsibility and community cohesion.

-The project culminated in a final in–person event, where all participating schools came together to share insights, presentations, and creative outcomes.
-A dedicated digital platform was launched to provide open–access materials developed by professionals and students alike, ensuring the project’s long–term impact and accessibility for schools across Lithuania.
-The project proved that blending education with movement can unlock empathy, resilience, and civic engagement in both digital and real–life communities.
+The project culmination was a final event, where all participating schools came together to share insights, presentations, and creative outcomes.
+A dedicated digital platform was launched to provide open–access materials developed by professionals and students alike, ensuring the project’s long-term impact and accessibility for schools across Lithuania.
+The project proved that blending education with movement can unlock empathy, resilience, and civic engagement in both digital and real-life communities

 During the project:

-Almost 300 students from 6 schools in Vilnius city and Vilnius region were engaged in project activities
+More than 560 students from 11 schools in the city of Vilnius and Vilnius District were directly involved in the activities

-88% of students and 99% of teachers found training valuable and reported learning new digital citizenship skills
+88% of students and 99% of teachers rated the training as very useful and reported gaining new digital skills